 Fahrenheit is a term that is used to measure temperature.
-It is based on the Fahrenheit scale that was originally proposed in the 1700s by the physicist Daniel Gabriel Fahrenheit.
+It is based on the Fahrenheit scale initially proposed in the 1700s by the physicist Daniel Gabriel Fahrenheit.

-Based on the Fahrenheit scale, the melting polit of ice is 32 degrees, while the boiling point of water is 212 degrees Fahrenheit.
+Based on the Fahrenheit scale, the melting point of ice is 32 degrees Fahrenheit, while the boiling point of water is 212 degrees Fahrenheit.

 - United States